Pain, glory mix Sunday in Bull Bash

 September 3, 2017

 In one moment New Mexico's Justin Neil was sitting on the back of the bull Toes Out in a bucking chute at Romick Rodeo Arena in downtown Steamboat Springs, gritting his teeth.
-He wrapped the bull rope tight around his hand and hunkered down, almost ready to give the signal for the gate to drop and his ride to begin in the finals of Sunday’s Rocky Mountain Bull Bash to begin.
+He wrapped the bull rope tight around his hand and hunkered down, almost ready to give the signal for the gate to drop and his ride in the finals of Sunday’s Rocky Mountain Bull Bash to begin.

 His grip tightened as the bull twisted beneath him, shaking in the tight confines and rattling the chute.

 Then, seemingly in the next second, Neil was lying on the blue metal scaffolding behind that bucking chute, his friends leaning over him and another fellow bull rider leaning in, waving a cowboy hat as Neil's eyes began to blink open.

 “I guess he knocked me out,” Neil said later, relying on the accounts of those friends.
 “They told me I hit my head on the top of the chute and on his head, and he knocked me out.”

 The event moved on to other rides, some spectacular, some wince-inducing, but 15 minutes after he woke up lying behind the chutes, Neil got his chance to ride Toes Out.

 Recommended Stories For You

 “Maybe I was a little slow,” Neil admitted.
 “They told me I shouldn’t get on him, but I didn’t drive nine hours to not try and win.”

 To make it in professional bull riding, it takes a lot of skill and quite a bit of toughness, but also plenty of rationalization, and that was all on display as the dirt flew, the bulls bucked and the cowboys limped Sunday at the annual Labor Day event in Steamboat Springs.